mitsake/samd21e-breakout/readme.md

 [ATSAMD21E]: https://www.microchip.com/wwwproducts/en/ATSAMD21E18

 Most I/O pins are broken out, with the exception of PA00/01 (XIN32 and XOUT32 for the watch crystal) and PA24/25 (D- and D+ for USB).
 The SWD interface is available via either the header, or through the [SOICbite][] connector opposite the USB footprint.
-Only C2-C5 need to be populated to get the microcontroller working, but the regulator, crystal, reset button, and USB jack make things a bit more convenient.
+There's an onboard regulator, crystal, reset button, and USB jack make things a bit more convenient.

 This design is based on Adafruit's [Trinket M0][] as well as Technoblogy's Minimal [ATSAMD21 Computer][minimalcomp].